argonautproject/questionnaire/source/pages/adaptive.md

 {% include img-narrow.html img="aw-step3.jpg" %}

 The Client renders, stores the  question-answer pair and optionally the previous scores and gets the next item group as described above.

+{% include img-narrow.html img="slide7.png" %}

-When the adaptive questionnaire is  successfully completed, the Service updates the QR with intermediate and cumulative scores, updates status to ‘complete’ and returns it to the Client.
-The status of ‘complete’ is a signal to the Client that the adaptive Questionnaire is done!
+When the adaptive questionnaire is  successfully completed, the Service updates the QuestionnaireResponse with intermediate and cumulative scores, updates status to ‘completed’ and returns it to the Client.
+The status of ‘completed’ is a signal to the Client that the adaptive Questionnaire is done!

+{% include img-narrow.html img="slide8.png" %}

 #### APIs
 {:.no_toc}